 11.1.1: Pastoral Leadership Team [Elder Governed, Senior Pastor Led]

 The Pastoral Leadership Team includes the Church Directors which shall consist of the Senior Pastor and ordained Elders, all of which serve under the calling of God, the authority of His word, and the direction of the Holy Spirit (Acts 20:28).
-The Pastoral Leadership Team shall endeavor to focus in the ministry of prayer and the Word in order to shepherd well the flock of God (Acts 6:3–4).
-They shall refrain from being consumed with ministry logistics, business details, public relations, minor financial matters, and other particulars of the day-to-day operation of the Church.
+The Pastoral Leadership Team shall be composed of male leadership as evidenced in scripture and anchored in the ministry of prayer and God's word for the effective equipping of the church for the work of the ministry (Ephesians 4:11-12).
+They shall refrain from being consumed with the minor details of ministry logistics and day-to-day operations of the Church (Acts 6:3–4).

 11.1.2: Administrative Leadership Team [Member Empowered]

-The Deacon’s role is one of administration, nurturing, and caring for the needs of the flock.
 Although their primary function is not to teach, they are no less spiritually qualified, honored, or respected.
-They relieve those who have been called and gifted to preach and teach to be free to pray and study God’s word.
+They relieve those who have been called to oversee God's flock so they can focus on lovingly imparting God's truth and wholesome counsel to God's people.
 In a special sense, the Deacon’s task sums up the essence of spiritual greatness.
 Our Lord said, “Whoever wishes to become great among you shall be your servant, and whoever wishes to be first among you shall be your slave; just as the Son of Man did not come to be served, but to serve” (Matthew 20:26–28).

 11.2: Leadership Sentiment